Table of Contents

 Why do my SMSF assets and properties need a valuation?

-SMSF property and asset valuations may affect the total value of your fund, and therefore your eligibility to make concessional contributions and access available bring-forward facilities.
+SMSF property and asset valuations may affect the total value of your fund and, therefore, your eligibility to make concessional contributions and access available bring-forward facilities.

 How do I obtain a valuation of SMSF property and other assets?